- EU funding

 - The European Institute of Innovation and Technology (EIT)

 - European Research Infrastructure Consortium (ERICs)

 - Euratom Research & Training (R&T) Programme 2021-2025.

-The UK will no longer participate in the next Erasmus+ programme (2021-2027).
-As a replacement scheme, the UK Government has announced the new Turing scheme.
+The UK no longer participates in the Erasmus+ programme (2021-2027).
+As a replacement scheme, the UK Government has set up the new Turing scheme.
 This scheme is managed by the International Office and further details can be found here.

 You may find the following resources helpful:

 - The EU Team Partner Information Sheet for prospective partners